-- 1. Provisions Applicable to All Tenants - A. MPHA has established occupancy standards to prevent overcrowding and the underutilization of MPHA's housing resources.
+- A. MPHA has established occupancy standards to prevent overcrowding and the underutilization of MPHA's housing resources.
 Within the occupancy standards MPHA may consider the size of the family, the family composition, vacancies, integrity of the waitlists, the scarcity of units for large families, and disability, ill health, and age factors in assigning a unit. - B. The minimum and maximum occupancy limits for each size and type of unit is as follows:

-Unit Size Number of Persons
+Bedrooms Per Unit/Unit Size Minimum Number of Persons Maximum Number of Persons

-Minimum Maximum

 0 Bedroom 1 Person 2 Persons

 1 Bedroom 1 Person 2 Persons

 2 Bedroom 2 Persons 4 Persons

 3 Bedroom 3 Persons 6 Persons

 4 Bedroom 6 Persons 8 Persons

 5 Bedroom 8 -12 Persons

 6 Bedroom 10 or more Persons